 I had just finished reading the latest update on typhoon Haiyan in the Gruaniad and a shopping ad popped up to the left of my screen 'suggesting' I might like to part with over twenty euros for . . . well, I'll come to that in a minute.

 For a start.
 I don't use 'La Redoute' catalogue, don't think I ever have, and Mark certainly doesn't.
-Not for any reason other than we shop (for clothes etc) exclusively at 'Parchemin' local recycling place (often mentioned on this blog) the equivalent of car boot sales - the 'vide grenier', and occasionally out of desperation, at a shop.
+Not for any reason other than we shop (for clothes, etc) exclusively at Parchemin - the local recycling place (often mentioned on this blog), the equivalent of car boot sales - the vide grenier, and occasionally out of desperation, at a shop.
 Okay, Amazon, very occasionally, if Mark needs shoes - size 13 is impossible to find here.

 So why keep prodding me virtually with info about pans, dresses, televisions, shoes and SLIPPERS when I'm not going to press 'yes, proceed to marketplace, thanks.'
 Surely the info-gathereres for La Redoute and other mass consumer organisations have realised I'm not worth the bother.

-Anyway: here's the item I started going on about earlier - and, I almost had to start a new World's Most Stupid Items blog in admiration of the crass, pathetic, absurd and wasteful nature of these . . . things.
+Anyway: here's the item I started going on about earlier - and, I almost had to start a new World's Most Stupid Items blog in incredulity of the crass, pathetic, absurd and wasteful nature of these . . . things.

-Who, when, where, what %#@!!xx%* meeting saw the birth of these?
-How could people have sat there and said 'congratulations Mr Pratt, those certainly will keep feet warm and raise a chuckle.'
+Who, when, where, and what %#@!!xx%* meeting saw the birth of these?
+How could people have sat there and said: congratulations Mr Pratt, those certainly will keep feet warm and raise a chuckle.